Skip to Content

 Introduction

-The Queen’s Nursing Institute Scotland (QNIS) is committed to protecting your privacy in line with the General Data Protection Regulation (GDPR) 2018.
+The Queen’s Nursing Institute Scotland (QNIS) is committed to protecting your privacy in line with the UK General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
 This policy explains what information we collect, what we will and won’t do with the information, how we protect your data, and your rights under the new law.

 Scope